tthallos/vue-feather-icon/README.md

+## This repo is no longer maintained

-Recommended [vue-feather-icons](https://github.com/egoist/vue-feather-icons) for your project
+Recommended [vue-feather-icons](https://github.com/egoist/vue-feather-icons) for your project instead.

 # vue-feather-icon